brrrouillard/gamemanager/README.md

 A Game Manager website written in PHP using MVC architecture.

 ## Purpose
-I started to build this website as a personal project to pratice my abilities in PHP, using the MVC architecture as we saw in class.
+I started to build this website as a personal project to practice my abilities in PHP, using the MVC architecture as we saw in class.
-In addition to PHP, I also use it to practice my HTML and CSS fundamentals.
+In addition to PHP, I used it to practice my HTML and CSS fundamentals.
 It also made me use Bootstrap for the first time.
 I plan to add some JavaScript (and jQuery) after finishing implemanting the fundamentals of the website.

 ## Features